 First of all, we need to start off with the key requirements for PUBG.
 And I am not talking about minimum system requirements because as we all know it, they tell close to nothing, especially for laptop users.
 I am talking about benchmark-based requirements.

 With that in mind, here’s the list of recommended processors for PlayerUnknown’s Battlegrounds, where higher is better:

-I have played PUBG with i7-6700HQ and i7-3630QM (which is just below i5-7300HQ when gaming).
+I have played PUBG on i7-3630QM (comparable to i5-7300HQ) and i7-6700HQ.
 The difference was significant.
 But even then, i7-6700HQ was just short of reaching high temperatures that start throttling it.
-That’s why you shouldn’t go for anything below i5-7300HQ and whenever possible, go for the top 3 CPUs on this list.
+That’s why you shouldn’t go for anything below i5-7300HQ and whenever possible, especially if you want to take advantage of a high refresh rate display, go for the top 4 CPUs on this list.

 The second side of the gaming performance comes down to a graphics card.
 In this regard, you’ll also need to spend some sheckles.